-6. Confidentiality: The Contractor acknowledges that during the engagement, Contractor will have access to and become acquainted with various trade secrets, information, records and specifications owned or licensed by the Bank and/or used by the Bank in connection with the operation of its business including, without limitation, the Bank's business and product processes, methods, customer lists, accounts and procedures, the Contractor agrees that the Contractor will not disclose any of the aforesaid, directly or indirectly, or use any of them in any manner, either during the term of this Agreement or at any time thereafter, except as required in the course of this engagement with the Bank.
+5. Confidentiality: The Contractor acknowledges that during the engagement, Contractor will have access to and become acquainted with various trade secrets, information, records and specifications owned or licensed by the Bank and/or used by the Bank in connection with the operation of its business including, without limitation, the Bank's business and product processes, methods, customer lists, accounts and procedures, the Contractor agrees that the Contractor will not disclose any of the aforesaid, directly or indirectly, or use any of them in any manner, either during the term of this Agreement or at any time thereafter, except as required in the course of this engagement with the Bank with prior written permission from the Bank.
 All files, records, documents, blueprints, specifications, information, letters, notes, media lists, notebooks, and similar items relating to the business of the Bank, whether prepared by the Contractor or otherwise coming into the possession of the Contractor, shall remain the exclusive property of the Bank.
 The Contractor shall not retain any copies of the foregoing without the Bank’s prior written permission.
 Upon the expiration or earlier termination of this Agreement, or whenever requested by the Bank, the Contractor shall immediately deliver to the Bank all such files, records, documents, specifications, information, and other items in his possession or under the control of the Contractor.
-The Contractor further agrees that the Contractor will not disclose his retention as an independent contractor or the terms of this Agreement to any person without the prior written consent of the Bank and shall at all times preserve the confidential nature of his relationship to the Bank and of the services hereunder.
+The Contractor further agrees that the Contractor will not disclose his retention as an independent contractor or the terms of this Agreement to any person without the prior written consent of the Bank and shall at all times preserve the confidential nature of his relationship to the Bank and of the services for which he/she,they are engaged.

-7.Conflicts of Interest; Non-hire Provision: The Contractor represents that the Contractor has entered into this Agreement and/or engagement and agreed to abide by the terms of this agreement between the Contractor and the Bank according to its own desire and wish.
-Further, the Contractor, in rendering his duties shall not utilize any trade secret in which the Contractor does not have a proprietary interest.
-During the term of this agreement, the Contractor shall devote as much of his productive time, energy and abilities to the performance of his duties hereunder as is necessary to perform the required duties in a timely and productive manner.
+6.Conflicts of Interest; Non-hire Provision: The Contractor represents that the Contractor has entered into this Agreement and/or engagement and agreed to abide by the terms of this agreement between the Contractor and the Bank according to its own desire and wish and volition.
+Further, the Contractor, in rendering his/her/their duties shall not utilize any trade secret in which the Contractor does not have a proprietary interest.
+During the term of this agreement, the Contractor shall devote as much of his productive time, energy and abilities to the performance of his/her/their duties hereunder as is necessary to perform the required duties in a timely and productive manner.